blinkyparts/humo/README.md

 <img src="images/humo.jpg" width=500px alt="Humo is happy">

+## Lasered Parts
+The box for the lasered parts has been created with an kerf of 0,2mm.
+The different colours stand for:

+- Red: Cut part
+- Black: Scan part
+- Green: Grave part

+Please adjust your laser cutter.

 ## Neded Parts
 |          Description          | Quantity | Price     |                    Description / Example                    |
 |:-----------------------------:|:--------:|-----------|:-----------------------------------------------------------:|